linux-chenxing/linux-chenxing.org/index.md

 #### [Infinity2](infinity2)

-- part numbers not known. there are some references in the SDKs etc to infinity2.
+- part numbers not known. there are some references in the SDKs etc to infinity2 and it seems to be dual Cortex A9

 #### [Infinity2m](infinity2)